 Anthropologie celebrates innovation, creativity and good design.
 Their look combines artfulness with vintage quirky.
 The lifestyle shops offer clothing, shoes, bags, jewellery and the latest in home design: furniture, beds and bedding, tableware, bathroom and interior accessories including cabinet knobs, rugs, candles, curtains, lighting, wallpaper, books and garden ornaments - from pots to tents.
 There's a great selection of 14 wallpapers drawn from renderings and with a hand-screened look.

 Blithfield is an elegant collection of home furnishing fabrics and wallpapers, founded in 1997 by Anne Dubbs and Liz Downing.
 The collection is known for its extensive range of beautifully colored printed and woven designs, the majority of which are based on archival documents.
 Blithfield’s lovely designs are at home in both contemporary and traditional settings.
 The Blithfield collection includes Peggy Angus’s designs.
 Peggy Angus, 1904-1993, was a notable English artist and teacher, who created tile and wallpaper designs in the mid 20th century.
+The Spencer Collection is the latest range of fabric and wallpaper designs from Blithfield.

 Bruce Fine Papers is a family-run business established in 1994, and is a leading manufacturer of traditional quality-made block-printed wallpapers.
 They have supplied schemes to both English Heritage and the National Trust .
 All their products are based on historically accurate water-based mediums, making them suitable for both the historic restoration market and for use in modern schemes.
 All their paper is produced to order in the UK, and can be created to bespoke colour specifications.
 They can produce wallpaper from any fragment for restoration work.
 In addition to printing their collections they also manufacture for a number of high-end design companies.